vladfolts/oberonjs/doc/wiki/eberon-in-place-variables.md

 Although the type is not specified explicitly a variable is still statically typed (its type cannot be changed) with deduced type in the same way as a regular variable (declared in VAR section).

 *In place* variable behaves in the same way as a regular variable (declared in VAR section).
 It can be reassigned or passed as a VAR parameter to procedure.
 When variable is initialized with a record type - it will be copied as if variable of this record type was declared in VAR section and then assigned to another variable of record type.
+When variable is initialized with an array type - array will be copied. *In place* variable cannot be initialized with open array because its full type (including size) is unknown.

     PROCEDURE p(a1: SomeRecord; VAR a2: SomeRecord);
     BEGIN